S-furi/lsp-presentation/content/home/sec-2.md

 ---

 ### Registering a Workspace
 A Workspace is the location of a Kotlin project.
-As of today, kotlin-lsp (https://github.com/Kotlin/kotlin-lsp) supports Gradle Kotlin/JVM projects only, meaning that valid worksapces are only kotlin projects with such limitations.
+As of today, kotlin-lsp (https://github.com/Kotlin/kotlin-lsp) supports Gradle Kotlin/JVM projects only, meaning that valid workspaces are only kotlin projects with such limitations.
 Due to this we could not use it with standalone files.

-In order to register a workspace, we must spcify project's `URI` and attach it to the initial request to be sent to the server.
+In order to register a workspace, we must specify project's `URI` and attach it to the initial request to be sent to the server.

 ```kt
 projectFolders = listOf(WorkspaceFolder("file://$projectPath", projectName))